pepuscz/degiro-dca-public/README.md

 The `helpers.py` file provides helper functions for various tasks, such as getting the instrument and order parameters, executing orders, getting the last price of an instrument, and validating environment variables.

-The `tests.py` file contains unit tests for the helper functions in the `helpers.py` file.
+The `test_helpers.py` and `test_main.py` files contain unit tests for the helper and main functions.

 To modify or extend the trading bot, you can start by looking into the `main.py` and `helpers.py` files and making changes as needed.
 Make sure to update the unit tests accordingly.